-The RRSP deadline is usually around March 1, and you can find how much you’re allowed to contribute on your Notice of Assessment.
-When you contribute to your RRSP, you’ll be able to receive a tax refund, that you can later use for things like contributing to your TFSA or paying down an outstanding debt.
+The RRSP deadline is usually around March 1, and you can find how much you’re allowed to contribute on your Notice of Assessment, or in your profile through CRA’s MyAccount.
+When you contribute to your RRSP, you’ll either be able to use that contribution to receive a tax refund, or reduce the amount of taxes owing, which you can later use for things like contributing to your TFSA or paying down an outstanding debt.

 3. Student Loan Interest

 You may be eligible to claim an amount for the interest paid on your student loan in 2018 or the preceding five years for post-secondary education if you received it under:

 - the Canada Student Financial Assistance Act;

 - the Apprentice Loans Act; or

 - similar provincial or territorial government laws.

 Only you can claim an amount for the interest you, or a person related to you, paid on that loan in 2018 or the preceding five years.